gammasoft71/Examples_wxWidgets/README.md

 [ToolTip](src/Components/ToolTip) Shows how to create a ToolTip component.

+## Common Dialogs

+[ColorDialog](src/CommonDialogs/ColorDialog) Shows how to create a ColorDialog with wxColourDialog.

+[DirDialog](src/CommonDialogs/DirDialog) Shows how to create a DirDialog with wxDirDialog.

+[FontDialog](src/CommonDialogs/FontDialog) Shows how to create a FontDialog with wxFontDialog.

+[MultiChoiceDialog](src/CommonDialogs/MultiChoiceDialog) Shows how to create a MultiChoiceDialog with wxMultiChoiceDialog.

+[NumberEntryDialog](src/CommonDialogs/NumberEntryDialog) Shows how to create a NumberEntryDialog with wxNumberEntryDialog.

+[OpenFileDialog](src/CommonDialogs/OpenFileDialog) Shows how to create a OpenFileDialog with wxOpenFileDialog.

+[PasswordEntryDialog](src/CommonDialogs/PasswordEntryDialog) Shows how to create a PasswordEntryDialog with wxPasswordEntryDialog.

+[RearrangeDialog](src/CommonDialogs/RearrangeDialog) Shows how to create a RearrangeDialog with wxRearrangeDialog.

+[SaveFileDialog](src/CommonDialogs/SaveFileDialog) Shows how to create a SaveFileDialog with wxSaveFileDialog.

+[SingleChoiceDialog](src/CommonDialogs/SingleChoiceDialog) Shows how to create a DirDialog with wxSingleChoiceDialog.

+[SymbolPickerDialog](src/CommonDialogs/SymbolPickerDialog) Shows how to create a SymbolPickerDialog with wxSymbolPickerDialog.

+[TextEntryDialog](src/CommonDialogs/TextEntryDialog) Shows how to create a TextEntryDialog with wxTextEntryDialog.

 ## Dialogs

+[AboutBox](src/Dialogs/AboutBox) Shows how to create a AboutBox with wxAboutBox.

+[BusyInfo](src/Dialogs/BusyInfo) Shows how to create a BusyInfo with wxBusyInfo.

+[FindReplaceDialog](src/Dialogs/FindReplaceDialog) Shows how to create a FindReplaceDialog with wxFindReplaceDialog.

+[GenericAboutBox](src/Dialogs/AboutBox) Shows how to create a GenericAboutBox with wxGenericAboutBox.

+[GenericProgressDialog](src/Dialogs/AboutBox) Shows how to create a GenericProgressDialog with wxGenericProgressDialog.

+[MessageDialog](src/Dialogs/AboutBox) Shows how to create a MessageDialog with wxMessageDialog.

-[ColorDialog](src/Dialogs/ColorDialog) Shows how to create a ColorDialog with wxColourDialog.
+[PrintAbortDialog](src/Dialogs/PrintAbortDialog) Shows how to create a PrintAbortDialog with wxPrintAbortDialog.

-[FolderBrowserDialog](src/Dialogs/FolderBrowserDialog) Shows how to create a FolderBrowserDialog with wxDirDialog.
+[ProgressDialog](src/Dialogs/ProgressDialog) Shows how to create a ProgressDialog with wxProgressDialog.

-[FontDialog](src/Dialogs/FontDialog) Shows how to create a FontDialog with wxFontDialog.
+[Wizard](src/Dialogs/Wizard) Shows how to create a Wizard with wxWizard.

+## Custom Dialogs

-[MessageBox](src/Dialogs/MessageBox) Shows how to create a MessageBox with wxMessageBox.
+[UserDialog](src/Dialogs/UserDialog) Shows how to create a UserDialog with wxDialog.

 ## Events